JeffersonLab/procServMgr/README.md

 ## Dependencies

 - **ksh** - Korn Shell<br/>
-    Ususally provided by the the pdksh or ksh packages
+    Typcially provided by the the pdksh or ksh packages

 - **procServ**<br/>
     Project Page for procServ - https://sourceforge.net/projects/procserv